crickets-and-comb/bfb_delivery/README.md

 ## Summary

 This doesn't do much yet.
-It is made from the `reference_package` template repo: https://github.com/crickets-and-comb/reference_package
+It is made from the `reference_package` template repo: https://github.com/crickets-and-comb/reference_package.
+See the docs: https://crickets-and-comb.github.io/bfb_delivery/.

 The plan is to use this package for some of the tasks food bank staff do manually to plan the delivery routes.